fallahn/xygine/readme.md

 which return IDs used internally by xygine. type() must return either
 xy::Component::Type::drawable or xy::Component::Type::script (or possibly
 xy::Component::Type::physics, although this is not implemented by default)
-to indicated the general use of the component.
+to indicate the general use of the component.
 Returning a drawable type
 allows the engine to add the component to the rendering list, whereas
 script type components are used to define some kind of logic or behviour.
 Unique type IDs are used when accessing components attached to an entity.